Have you ever wondered “Why is project management important?”

 1. Realistic project planning

-The importance of project planning cannot be overstated.
+The need for project management during the planning phase cannot be overstated.
 Too often, organizations overestimate how quickly they can achieve deliverables, underestimate the costs, or both—a recipe for failure.

 A good project manager considers the big picture and sets realistic and achievable goals, budgets, and timelines.
 Without careful management, a project can quickly get off track before it has even begun.